-- Press and hold EXT or RET to extend or retract the selected awning. - Menu Display shows b1 or b2 (bunk lifts) Cycle between bunk lifts with the arrows press EXT or RET to operate. - Menu Display shows J1, J2, J3 or J4 (Jacks) Cycle between jacks then press EXT or RET to operate. - Menu Display shows S1, S2, S3 or S4 (slideouts) Cycle between slides using the arrow buttons. - Press and hold EXT or RET to extend or retact the selected slideout. - Menu Display shows OF (must then press the EXT button) to turn off all loads (lights & fans plus touchscreen) Does not shut down the generator.
-Press any of the numbered light buttons to turn the touchscreen back on. - Menu Display shows PA (pair): - Press EXT to pair your phone or tablet - Or press RET to pair one of the wall mounted remote controls - The PA on the small display will begin flashing on and off indicating the system is in pairing mode and you can connect your Bluetooth smart device.
-When the device is paired, PA display will go out.
+- Press and hold EXT or RET to extend or retract the selected awning. - Menu Display shows b1 or b2 (bunk lifts) Cycle between bunk lifts with the arrows press EXT or RET to operate.

+- Menu Display shows S1, S2, S3 or S4 (slideouts) Cycle between slides using the arrow buttons. - Press and hold EXT or RET to extend or retract the selected slideout. - Menu Display shows OF (must then press the EXT button) to turn off all loads (lights and fans plus touchscreen).
+This does not shut down the generator.
+Press any of the numbered light buttons to turn the touchscreen back on.

+- Press EXT to pair your phone or tablet - Or press RET to pair one of the wall mounted remote controls.

+device is paired, PA display will go out.